sbevza/A8_Algorithmic_trading/README.md

 ## Chapter III

 ## Part 1.
-Interpolation of tabulated functions
+Interpolation of tabulated functions with cubic spline interpolation

 You need to plot a tabulated function of stock quotes using interpolation methods: